 Each segment has different age expectations, that is, the length of time since the product was invented or revised.
-High Tech wants new technology while Low Tech prefers proven technology that has been in the market for a few years.
+One segment might want brand-new technology while another might prefer proven technology that has been in the market for a few years.